China hopes US will create conditions necessary for September trade talks

 BEIJING: China and the United States are discussing the next round of face-to-face trade talks scheduled in September, but hopes for progress hinge on whether Washington can create favorable conditions, China's commerce ministry said on Thursday.

-In the latest tit-for-tat escalation of the trade war between the world's two largest economies, U.S. President Donald Trump last Friday heaped an additional duty of 5per cent on about US$550 billion in targeted Chinese goods.
+In the latest tit-for-tat escalation of the trade war between the world's two largest economies, U.S. President Donald Trump last Friday said he would heap an additional duty of 5per cent on about US$550 billion in targeted Chinese goods.

 The move came hours after China had unveiled retaliatory tariffs on US$75-billion worth of U.S. goods.